National Park Service, Interior.

 Enabling regulations are considered deregulatory under guidance implementing E.O.
 13771 (M-17-21).
-This rule would authorize the Superintendent to allow a recreational activity for the public to enjoy and experience certain areas within the National Park System that would otherwise be prohibited.
+This rule authorizes the Superintendent to designate a trail for bicycle use at the Park, which will create an opportunity for recreation and access that would otherwise be prohibited.

 Regulatory Flexibility Act